ryan-roemer/loose-bits/_posts/2012-11-15-nodedc-amd-requirejs-talk.md

 {% endhighlight %}

-We add some boilerplate at the top of the library for Node.js, then use the `define` function to get a `require` import function that both the browser and Node.js can use, and we're off!
+We add some boilerplate at the top of the library for Node.js, then use the `define` function to make a `require` import function available to both the browser and Node.js, and we're off and code sharing!

 AMD, RequireJS, and shared code are topics that have a lot more depth, features, and challenges.
 Hopefully this provides the start to a journey into